junxit/us-congress-bills-114/bill.md

   - **(B)** by inserting after subsection (a) the following:
     > - **(b)** *Direct services for victims of child pornography* The Administrator, in coordination with the Director and with the Director of the Office of Victims of Crime, may make grants to develop and implement specialized programs to identify and provide direct services to victims of child pornography.

 ## § 4.
-Streamlining Federal, State, and local human trafficking investigations
+Streamlining State and local human trafficking investigations

-Section 2516 of title 18, United States Code, is amended—

-- **(1)** in paragraph (1)(C)—
-  - **(A)** by inserting before “section 1591” the following: “section 1581 (peonage; obstructing enforcement), section 1584 (sale into involuntary servitude), section 1589 (forced labor), section 1590 (trafficking with respect to peonage, slavery, involuntary servitude, or forced labor),”; and
-  - **(B)** by inserting before “section 1751” the following: “section 1592 (unlawful conduct with respect to documents in furtherance of trafficking, peonage, slavery, involuntary servitude, or forced labor),”; and
-- **(2)** in paragraph (2), by inserting “human trafficking, offenses pertaining to child pornography, child sexual abuse, coercion and enticement of children,” after “kidnapping,”.
+Section 2516(2) of title 18, United States Code, is amended by inserting “human trafficking, child sexual exploitation, child pornography production,” after “kidnapping,”.

 ## § 5.
 Enhancing human trafficking reporting